ying-teaching/python-book/docs/ch11_data_model/notes/data_model.md

 - built-in functions such as `len()`, `repr()`, `bool()`, etc.
 - specific syntax such as `for` loop statement and `with` context manager statement.

-Additionally, you can even customize the class creation at runtime using meta-programming that make your code simple and powerful.
+You can customize new types using meta-programming that make your code simple and powerful.

+- For attributes: `@property`, descriptor, dynamic attributes
+- For class: Base class, class decorator, metaclass.